marcusoftnet/marcusoftnet.github.io/_posts/2015-12-07-some-kanban-qa-from-a-keen-learner.md

 ---
 layout: post
-title: "Some kanban Q&A from a keen learner"
+title: "Some kanban questions from a keen learner, and my answers"
 author: "Marcus Hammarberg"
 date: 2015-12-07 11:05:30
 tags: